Dawaman43/FastTubeDownloader/README.md

 - aria2 absence fallback to curl/wget
 - Firefox native host installer section in setup.sh

+## Legal Notice
+This project provides tooling for downloading content.
+Ensure you comply with YouTube’s Terms of Service and local laws.
+You are responsible for how you use this software.
+The authors are not liable for misuse.

 ## Troubleshooting
 | Issue | Fix |
 |-------|-----|